All articles

 How to choose

 The real decision on this coast is Mandarin Oriental versus Anantara.
 Choose the Mandarin Oriental if the hotel itself is the point of the weekend — the architecture, the quiet, the sense of a genuinely different category of stay — and you're travelling as a couple or without young children underfoot.
-Choose Anantara if you're bringing a family and want a beach that actually delivers the beach, with service that flexes around a toddler's schedule.
+Choose Anantara if you're bringing a family and want a beach that actually delivers, with service that flexes around a toddler's schedule.
 The Westin is worth booking only when room count or conference space is the deciding factor, not the resort experience; Hard Rock is worth booking only if the waterpark, not Desaru itself, is the destination.

 Part of our Malaysia series: see The Needful Guide to Malaysia for the full region-by-region picture, or continue to the best hotels in Kuala Lumpur and Malaysian Borneo.